okfn/webstore/README.rst

 Integration with Other Systems
 ==============================

-Delegate authenatication to user database in some other system.
+TODO: Specify how to delegate authenatication to user database in some other system.

 Plan